babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Annotation for .NET.md

 - Remove previously added annotations from a document.
 - Update specific annotation properties (size, color etc.).

-## New Features in Version 20.4

-- Managing different versions of annotated file (supported formats: Words, PDF, Slides, SpreadSheets).

-## Enhancements in Version 20.4
+## Enhancements in Version 20.4.1

-- Added to new API getting pages image size.
-- Added advanced rendering options for show\hide replies.
+- Some bugs have been fixed in this release.

-For the detailed list, please visit [GroupDocs.Annotation for .NET 20.4 Release Notes](https://docs.groupdocs.com/display/annotationnet/GroupDocs.Annotation+for+.NET+20.4+Release+Notes).
+For the detailed notes, please visit [GroupDocs.Annotation for .NET 20.4.1 Release Notes](https://docs.groupdocs.com/display/annotationnet/GroupDocs.Annotation+for+.NET+20.4.1+Release+Notes).

 ## Microsoft Office Annotation Formats